Human trafficking in the Maldives: International response

+In 2021, the Organised Crime Index noted that the government had brought in new laws on the crime; however, the country still had a large problem in this area.

+The U.S. State Department's Office to Monitor and Combat Trafficking in Persons report placed the country in "Tier 2" in 2023.

+Prosecution (2010)

 The Government of the Maldives undertook limited anti-human trafficking law enforcement efforts during the last year.
 Although the Maldives does not have laws prohibiting human trafficking offenses, its constitution prohibits forced labor and slavery.
 The only prescribed penalty for labor trafficking offenses is a fine.
 The government did not investigate or prosecute any trafficking cases.
-The Labor Tribunal, created as part of the 2008 Employment Act, heard eight cases involving foreign workers whose wages had not been paid — a possible indicator of forced labor — but the tribunal lacked legal authority to enforce its decision.
+The Labor Tribunal, created as part of the 2008 Employment Act, heard eight cases involving foreign workers whose wages had not been paid - a possible indicator of forced labor - but the tribunal lacked legal authority to enforce its decision.
 In addition, employment tribunal members and employees expressed concerns about their ability to resolve cases involving foreign workers because all their proceedings were conducted in the local language.

-Protection
+Protection (2010)

 The Maldivian government made limited efforts to ensure that victims of trafficking received access to necessary assistance during the reporting period.
 The government did not develop or implement formal procedures for proactively identifying victims, and the government did not identify any specific cases of trafficking or provide an estimate of the number of victims.
 Officers with the Maldivian Police and the Department of Immigration and Emigration have received training in the recognition of trafficking victims.
 The Maldives did not provide services such as shelter, counseling, medical care, or legal aid to foreign or Maldivian victims of trafficking.
 On an ad hoc basis, it provided extremely short-term housing for migrants immediately before deportation.
 The government’s general policy for dealing with trafficking victims was deportation, and it did not provide foreign victims with legal alternatives to their removal to countries where they might face hardship or retribution.
 Authorities did not encourage victims to participate in the investigation or prosecution of trafficking offenders, since no investigations or prosecutions took place.
 Due to a lack of comprehensive victim identification procedures, the Maldives may not have ensured that expatriates subjected to forced labor and prostitution were not inappropriately incarcerated, fined, or otherwise penalized for unlawful acts committed as a direct result of being trafficking.